 Instead, the “crisis” with Social Security our elected officials in Washington appear to be so worried about is that the program is merely fully funded for the next two decades.
 Given the recent surge in people worrying about being able to afford retirement, the last thing we need is cuts to Social Security benefits, yet that is what members of both parties have been trying to do for the past few years.

-Anyone who says we “don’t have the money” should be directed to look at our military budget, which is roughly five times larger then the next largest country’s.
+Anyone who says we “don’t have the money” should be direct to look at our military budget, which is roughly five times larger then the next largest country’s.